mike99mac/mariacmdb/README.md

 sudo systemctl start mariadb
 ```

 - Set the mariadb root password.
+This must be the same user and password as in ``/etc/mariadb.conf``.
 Enter the MariaDB command-line tool:

 ```
 sudo mariadb